-AGRO.- (fruit portal).- For dehydrated plum, this season has been sweet and graceful.
-The sweet – literally – is reflected in larger plums, higher sugar content and ultimately an excellent fruit quality.
+AGRO.- (fruit portal).- For prunes, this season has been sweet and graceful.
+The sweet – literally – is reflected in larger prunes, higher sugar content and ultimately an excellent fruit quality.
 The aggrievance is reflected in a drop in overall volumes exported at the industry level.

 In the case of Onizzo, a company belonging to Chileprunes, the reduction has been equivalent to 15% less compared to 2019.

 This, together with the operational difficulties of the state of emergency they have faced, said Agustín Marín, general manager of Onizzo.

 With an office in Providencia and a plant in Paine, Onizzo has established itself in recent years as one of the leading exporters of prunes in Chile.

 Indeed, with a production of 2,750 metric tons, this company exports to five continents and about 30 countries, with its main destinations being Poland, Mexico, Russia, Italy, Germany and the Netherlands.

 After the first 7 months of the year, what would be the balance of the 2020 season for Onizzo?

 Generally speaking, it has been a difficult season, from least to far as pandemic problems in target markets have been overcome.
 We’ve been working with farmers for years to get more caliber and I think this has been achieved.
 Our focus has been on placing the big fruit.